uu-semp/swedish-learning-app-2025/team08/README.md

 ---

-_This README was written using speech to text and then formatted using an LLM_
+_This README was written using speech-to-text and then formatted using an LLM_